 Hot Work Programs

-The Hot Work Program is designed to minimize or eliminate fire hazards associated with any hot work operation as identified in the North Carolina State Fire Code, OSHA 1910.252, NFPA 51B, NFPA 1962 and NC State University Department of Environmental Health and Safety/ Fire Marshal’s Office Guidelines.
+The Hot Work Program is designed to minimize or eliminate fire hazards associated with any hot work operation as identified in the North Carolina State Fire Code, OSHA 1910.252, NFPA 51B, NFPA 1962 and NC State University Department of Environmental Health and Safety/ Fire and Life Safety’s Office Guidelines.
 This program applies to all contractors and University units conducting hot work on campus, such as welding, torching, soldering, cutting, brazing, grinding, use of tar kettles or other work that might create sufficient heat or spark which could start a fire.

 Hot Work Permits for Cooking

 A hot work permit is required before use of a personal grill or a Campus Life grill on campus.
 All grilling must be done outside and should be at least 25 feet from the building.
 You must possess a fire extinguisher before grilling and you may not remove an extinguisher that is mounted inside a building.
-If you do not have a fire extinguisher, you may borrow one from the University Fire Marshal’s Office.
+If you do not have a fire extinguisher, you may borrow one from the University Fire and Life Safety’s Office.

 A hot work permit is required before any deep frying (i.e. deep fryers, turkey fryers, Fry Daddies, etc.).
 All deep frying must be done outside and at least 25 feet from the building.
 Deep fryers are not permitted in any buildings on campus, including administrative buildings, educational buildings, residence halls, apartments or Greek houses.
-A Class K fire extinguisher is required before frying and you may borrow one from the University Fire Marshal’s Office.
+A Class K fire extinguisher is required before frying and you may borrow one from the University Fire and Life Safety’s Office.

 To obtain a “hot work permit” between normal operating hours (Mon – Fri, 8am – 5pm) call our office at 919.515.2568.
 If no answer, call our communication center at 919.515.3000.
 If you need to borrow a fire extinguisher, please let us know when you call the office.